Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ### External Dependencies

-In order to use the ShiftWorkflow node for Nuke, the following Python modules are needed:
+In order to work with image data using the ShiftWorkflow node for Nuke, the following Python modules are needed:

 > [!NOTE = Dependencies]
 >